 Trees are generally admired for their surface beauty, but their health and vigor springs from what’s underground.
 That’s according to Dr. Kelby Fite, Director of Research for Bartlett Tree Research Lab in Charlotte, North Carolina, who spoke to Maryland’s master gardeners last week on why your trees may be failing.
 His lecture entitled ‘Managing the Landscape Below Ground’ provided a wealth of information about how to improve the life of the trees in our landscape.
 According to Fite, it all starts with the soil.
 Continue reading →

 Hemerocallis fulva, commonly known as Tiger Daylily

-Parents know that when children aren’t getting along it usually helps to divide them.
+Parents know that when children aren’t getting along it’s time to divide them.
 The same goes for many perennials that refuse to make room for other plants in the garden.
-Daylilies are one of the biggest offenders; quickly crowding out other, more tender species, with their big, drooping foliage.
+And daylilies are one of the biggest offenders; quickly crowding out other, more tender species, with their big, drooping foliage.
 But don’t despair.
-Follow the simple steps listed below and you’ll have things back under control in no time.
+Just follow the simple steps below and you’ll have things back under control in a jiffy.
 Continue reading →